boomerang-io/carbon-addons-boomerang-react/README.md

 > Note: In v3 of the component library we have removed the re-exporting of all of the Carbon components.

+### Integrating with UIShell Notifications

+We use [react-toastify](https://github.com/fkhadra/react-toastify) to create notifications for UIShell events.
+If you want to also use the library in your application for notifications you must configure your `ToastContainer` component to support [multiple containers](https://github.com/fkhadra/react-toastify#multi-container-support) via the `enableMultiContainer={true}` prop.
+It is _NOT_ required to include a `containerId` on your container or with notifications that you create.
+Without multi-container support enabled, you will see two notifications created for UIShell events.

-## Version 2
+## 🛟 Version 2 LTS

 Because of the potential time and difficulty in a migration to Carbon v11, we will maintain a maintenance v2 of the component library.
 It will recieve critical functionality and security updates.
 Please view the support table below.

 | Release | Status | End-of-life |
 | v2 | **Maintenance** | 2022-04-30 |
 | v3 | **Current** | - |

-## Integrating with UIShell Notifications

-We use [react-toastify](https://github.com/fkhadra/react-toastify) to create notifications for UIShell events.
-If you want to also use the library in your application for notifications you must configure your `ToastContainer` component to support [multiple containers](https://github.com/fkhadra/react-toastify#multi-container-support) via the `enableMultiContainer={true}` prop.
-It is _NOT_ required to include a `containerId` on your container or with notifications that you create.
-Without multi-container support enabled, you will see two notifications created for UIShell events.

 ## 📚 Docs